Alan Walker: Public image and influence

-A former bedroom producer, Walker has been featured in multiple publications as a YouTube success stry.
+A former bedroom producer, Walker has been featured in multiple publications as a YouTube success story.
 He is also considered one of the most popular Norwegian artists on the world market.
 Naman Ramachandran of Variety described Walker as "one of electronic music's most celebrated producers."
 Audun Vinger of Dagens Næringsliv called Walker "one of the most successful artists in the Norwegian and Nordic music industry in recent years".

 To protect his image, he uses a hoodie and face mask.
 In the first promo pictures his management handed out, Walker's face was barely visible, and in the music video for his single "Alone", he is dressed as a black shadow figure.
 This is, according to Walker, a carefully planned image drawn up together with his record company Sony.
 On stage, he is accompanied by two other men who are also masked.
 On occasion, Walker also sometimes wears a white mask and hoodie, explaining that, without headlights, artists in black could be difficult to see on stage.
+Furthermore, the current logo is composed of the initials "A" and "W" from Walker's real name, and was designed by Walker himself in 2013.

 According to a YouGov poll, as of January 2025, roughly half of Americans have heard of Alan Walker.
 He is most well-known and popular among Millennials and Generation Z, with 60% having heard of him.
 He is known by 30% of Generation X and 19% of Baby Boomers.